 This statement is from a recent article posted to the ACLU website.
-The lack of video documentation in the Ferguson shooting has sparked a call (most recently from the White House) for cameras to be a standard requirement for law enforcement in vehicles and on the officers’ bodies.
+The lack of video documentation in the Ferguson shooting has sparked a call for cameras to be a standard requirement for law enforcement in vehicles and on the officers’ bodies.
 A recent U.S. Department of Justice sponsored report “Implementing a Body Worn Camera Program: Recommendations and Lessons Learned” describes the benefits and challenges of body worn cameras.
 The report includes specific recommendations for implementation, balancing law enforcement, community, and privacy concerns.
 An introductory comment in the report observes that “A police department that deploys body-worn cameras is making a statement that it believes the actions of its officers are a matter of public record…” It’s clear that the call for video documentation of police/citizen interactions is very much about transparency, and that the expectation is that videos will be available to the public.
 As North Carolina cities and counties prepare to respond to the call for transparency, it’s important to consider the limitations that North Carolina law imposes on the release of these types of records.

 State public records laws determine what access law enforcement agencies may or must provide to vehicle or body camera videos.
 Two provisions in North Carolina’s public records law control the release of law enforcement video records.
 First, the public records law allows, but does not require, law enforcement agencies to withhold most law enforcement records from the public.
 Second, records gathered by a city or county regarding its employees are confidential.
 A law enforcement video record will likely fall under at least one and possibly both of these provisions.

 Video data as a type of public record.